randa-mu/randomness-solidity/README.md

     function rollDice() external {
         requestId = requestRandomness();
     }
+    ```

+4. **Handle the Randomness Callback**

+    When the Dcipher network fulfills the request, the `onRandomnessReceived` callback will be triggered with the generated random value.
+You must override this function to handle the response.

+    ```solidity
     /**
      * @dev Callback function that is called when randomness is received.
      * @param requestID The ID of the randomness request that was made.